 The only person responsible for your financial success is you.
 Not your parents, not your employer, and not your bank.
-If you’re not taking that responsibility and embracing it?
-You’re handing it over to someone else who won’t make the right decisions for you.
+If you’re not taking that responsibility and embracing it, you’re handing it over to someone else who won’t make the right decisions for you.

 So how can you obtain financial success?
-We’ve brought together six key concepts.
-To help you define and reach your definition of financial success.
+We’ve brought together six key concepts to help you define and reach your definition of financial success.

 Key concept 1: The importance of educating yourself financially

 That said, achieving financial success does require some understanding of a few basic concepts.
 And putting that understanding into practice when making even the most basic financial decisions.
 Many people understand these concepts.
-But fail to put them into practice in everyday life.
+But they fail to put them into practice in everyday life.

-To achieve financial success?
-You need to increase your net worth.
+To achieve financial success, you need to increase your net worth.
 By increasing your assets and decreasing your liabilities.
 Having more assets doesn’t help much.
 Not if your liabilities grow at a similar rate.
 Especially as liabilities often cost you more in interest than a similar value of assets will provide.

-Compared to the alternative, paying out rent and never receiving an asset in return?
-Buying a house is normally a sound investment.
+Compared to the alternative, paying out rent and never receiving an asset in return, buying a house is normally a sound investment.

 Some assets depreciate (lose value) over time.
 A new car bought for $20,000 might only be worth $15,000 a year later.

 This reduction in value is what makes borrowing money to buy a new car a bad investment.
 You pay more over time for an asset that is quickly depreciating.
-By the time you’ve finish paying off the loan?
+By the time you’ve finished paying off the loan?
 You’re spending far too much.
 You’ve now got a car that’s several years old, but you’re still paying for a new one.

 An investor with a long-term view of his or her financial success might instead choose to spend less on a second-hand car.
 And use their left-over money to invest in assets that provide a better return.